scato/phpeg/CHANGLOG.md

 -----

  - Example grammars
- - Documentation for grammar
+ - Documentation on grammar syntax
- - Documentation for CLI tools
+ - Documentation on basic and advanced usage
- - Documentation for usage
+ - Documentation on error reporting
- - Documentation for error reporting
+ - Bugfix: newlines in literals were parsed as 'n'

 0.2.1
 -----